Thomas Edward Leonard (1933)

 TRANSCRIPTION: Nov 1, 1942 To Barbara I. Connell, 646 Main Street, Cumberland Mills, Maine.
 "Short Leave Starting Thursday.
 Will Give Us Enough Time To Marry And Get Settled.
 Cannot Mention How Long I'll Be Here But Will Be Together Will You Come to San Francisco Immediately (Stop) Draw Money And Pack Light Suitcase Leave Portland By Monday Proceed To The Golden Hotel.."

 Once in San Francisco, they settled in at 1736 Fell Street, where they lived from November 1942 to late summer 1944.
-The kind current owners of this property allowed me to view and take pictures of my grandfather's San Francisco apartment:
+The kind current owners of this property allowed me to view and take pictures of my grandfather's San Francisco apartment while they were renovating it in 2012:

 Around 1944, after many battles during WWII, Tommy was admitted to the Naval Hospital in San Pedro for PTSD (then called 'War Neurosis').
 At some point after being discharged from the hospital, he and Barbara moved to Port Hueneme in Oxnard, CA (around 1947).
 It was there that they had their first of two children.